jianzhi-1/cs262a/pagedattention.md

 ### How was this problem solved previously?

-Previous state of the art systems are FasterTransformer and Orca.

 Previously, the KV cache of a request is stored in a pre-allocated, contiguous memory space (due to deep learning frameworks' requirements) with size equal to the request's maximum length.
 Thus, they suffer from internal and external memory fragmentation.
 Also, they cannot exploit opportunities for memory sharing during decoding algorithms (beam search) and autoregressive generation.

 ### What is the main idea?